Valsvirtuals/ProtoGlove/README.md

 ## What are the goals for this project:

 - provide a strong, reliable, versatile and universal system on which you can build and experiment your own idea
-- siplyfy and standardise structural parts to allow you to focus on your idea
+- siplify and standardise structural parts to allow you to focus on your idea
 - allow for faster prototyping, and thus faster develmopment
 - acelerate the propagation of new and potentialy better ideas in the comunity by not having to make a whole new glove every time a new desing comes out
 - lower the barrier to entry